Understanding Logitech International's Unusual Options Activity | Benzinga

 Understanding Logitech International's Unusual Options Activity

-On Thursday, shares of Logitech International (NASDAQ:LOGI) saw unusual options activity.
-After the option alert, the stock price moved up to $110.48.
+Logitech International (NASDAQ:LOGI) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $107.8 following the option alert.

 - Sentiment: BEARISH